-There’s only one affordable way to provide customer support in many languages: deploy a Multilingual Knowledge System (MKS) to access your, primarily monolingual, knowledge base and use the MKS as an information infrastructure for the process and its tools.
+There’s only one affordable way to provide truly global customer support in many languages: deploy a Multilingual Knowledge System (MKS) to access your (primarily monolingual) knowledge base and use the MKS as an information infrastructure for the process and its tools.

 The requirements list for global customer support is long.
-Actually, a product for real global customer support still has to be built.
-The solution architecture below illustrates how.
-The chart shows the data flow, the different building blocks, and how the MKS makes them work multilingual.
+In fact, a product for real global customer support is yet to be built.
+The solution architecture below illustrates how it can be done, however.
+The chart shows the data flow, the different building blocks, and how an MKS makes them work multilingually.

-In the support section of your web site customers describe their problems, often in their mother tongue.
-Particularly younger customers might simply write about their issues on social media.
+In the support section of your website, customers often describe their problems in their mother tongue.
+Younger customers in particular might instead simply write about their issues on social media.
 Mobile customers want to use either voice or chat to communicate with support.
-No matter how the customers contacts you, they expect to be answered via the same channel in the same language.
+No matter how a customer contacts you, they expect to be answered via the same channel, and in the same language.

-The textual data (in case of voice gained through automatic speech recognition) must be tokenized for the following analytics into words, numbers, special characters, etc. Named entities, measurements, product names, corporate terminology, etc. need to be marked.
-When retrieved from social media text analytics decides how the information has to be further processed.
+The textual data (in the case of a voice interaction, this can be acquired through automatic speech recognition) must be tokenized for the following analytics into words, numbers, special characters, etc. Named entities, measurements, product names, corporate terminology, etc. need to be marked.
+When retrieved from social media, text analytics decides how the information has to be further processed.
 Ideally the author and customer can be identified in the structured customer data.
-The Advanced Linguistic Search (ALS) finds then the relevant information in the Knowledge Base.
-ALS combined with a Knowledge System searches semantically; combined with a MKS it can also search cross-language.
+Advanced Linguistic Search (ALS) then finds the relevant information in the Knowledge Base.
+ALS, combined with a Knowledge System, searches semantically; combined with a MKS it can also search cross-language.

-The Multilingual Knowledge System enables companies to retrieve knowledge from many languages.
-On top of Advanced Linguistic Search and MKS an analytic component can answer questions.
+A Multilingual Knowledge System enables companies to retrieve knowledge from many languages.
+On top of Advanced Linguistic Search and MKS, an analytic component can answer questions.
 Only ontology/taxonomy combined with advanced search provides the intelligent responses that customers and agents need.
-Machine Translation is used when the solution, a question, or dialogue is passed back to the customer in her language.
+Machine Translation is used when the solution, a question, or dialogue is passed back to the customer in their language.

 Support the Support Agent